Medieval cuisine: Drink

-While in modern times, water is often drunk with a meal, in the Middle Ages, however, concerns over purity, medical recommendations and its low prestige value made it less favored, and alcoholic beverages were preferred.
-They were seen as more nutritious and beneficial to digestion than water, with the invaluable bonus of being less prone to putrefaction due to the alcohol content.
+While water is often drunk with a meal in modern times, in the Middle Ages concerns over purity, medical recommendations, and its low prestige value made it less favored.
+As such, alcoholic beverages were preferred.
+Such beverages contributed to many components of late-medieval life.
+Alcohol was often consumed throughout the day, and drinks were expected to accompany any social occasion.
+Rituals, rites, and festivals entailed the consumption of alcohol, which would often be distributed by officials.
+The different forms of alcohol popularized throughout various regions all contributed to a substantial portion of the population’s caloric intake, and were highly significant to diet and survival.
+The consumption of alcohol was also perceived to be a necessity in conserving one’s physical health.
+It was seen as more nutritious and beneficial to digestion than water, with the invaluable bonus of being less prone to putrefaction due to the alcohol content.
 Wine was consumed on a daily basis in most of France and all over the Western Mediterranean wherever grapes were cultivated.
 Further north it remained the preferred drink of the bourgeoisie and the nobility who could afford it, and far less common among peasants and workers.
 The drink of commoners in the northern parts of the continent was primarily beer or ale.